Kummer Rigidity for Hyperk\"ahler Automorphisms: Proof of Theorem

 The proof of this fact extensively uses the fact that $X$ is projective.
-As a preparation, we first show that the eigenclasses $[\eta_+]$ and $[\eta_-]$ are in fact $(1,1)$-classes of nef Cartier $\R$-divisors.
+As a preparation, we first show that the eigenclasses $[\eta_+]$ and $[\eta_-]$ are in fact $(1,1)$-classes of a nef Cartier $\R$-divisor.
 Appealing to the projectivity of $X$, fix an ample class $[A]$.
 Then by Proposition \ref{lem:04}(\ref{enum:lem:04:d}), as $n\to\infty$,

-Therefore, $\alpha=[\eta_+]+[\eta_-]$ is also (the class of) a Cartier $\R$-divisor, which is big and nef.
-Note that $\alpha$ is not ample; otherwise, then its null locus $E=\varnothing$, and by Proposition \ref{lem:20}, we have $X$ a compact flat manifold.
+Therefore $\alpha=[\eta_+]+[\eta_-]$ is also the class of a Cartier $\R$-divisor, which is big and nef.
+Note that $\alpha$ is not ample; otherwise, its null locus $E=\varnothing$ would be empty, and by Proposition \ref{lem:20} we have $X$ a compact flat manifold.
 The only such manifolds are tori \cite{BieberbachI}\cite{BieberbachII}, which contradicts to that $X$ is simply connected.

 The first step of proving Proposition \ref{lem:contraction-construct} is to construct the contraction $\phi$.
 This is essentially done by \cite[Theorem A]{BCL14}, but generalized to $\R$-Cartier classes.
-We present it in the following \begin{lemma} Let $\alpha$ be the $(1,1)$-class of a big and nef Cartier $\R$-divisor, and $E$ be its null locus \cite{CT15}.
-Then one can construct a contraction $\phi\colon X\to Y$ in which $X\setminus E$ is the maximal Zariski open subset in which $\phi$ maps it isomorphically onto its image.
+We present it in the following \begin{lemma} Let $\alpha$ be the $(1,1)$-class of a big and nef Cartier $\R$-divisor, and $E$ be its null locus \cite[p.1168]{CT15}.
+Then one can construct a contraction $\phi\colon X\to Y$ so that $X\setminus E$ is the maximal Zariski open subset in which $\phi$ maps it isomorphically onto its image.
 (That is, $E=\mathrm{Exc}(\phi)$.) \end{lemma} \begin{proof} Denote $\mathrm{Amp}(X)$ and $\mathrm{Big}(X)$ for the cone of $(1,1)$-classes of ample and big Cartier $\R$-divisors, respectively.
-By Kawamata's Rational Polyhedral Theorem \cite[Theorem 5.7]{Kaw88}, the face $F$ of the cone $\mathrm{Big}(X)\cap\overline{\mathrm{Amp}}(X)$ in which $\alpha$ lies on, is represented by a rational linear equation.
-Consequently, one can write $\alpha=\sum_{\mathrm{finite}}a_i c_1(L_i)$ where each $c_i>0$ and each $L_i$ is a big and nef line bundle in which $c_1(L_i)\in F$.
+By Kawamata's Rational Polyhedral Theorem \cite[Theorem 5.7]{Kaw88}, the face $F$ of the cone $\mathrm{Big}(X)\cap\overline{\mathrm{Amp}}(X)$ in which $\alpha$ lies on is represented by a rational linear equation.
+Consequently, one can write $\alpha=\sum_{\mathrm{finite}}a_i c_1(L_i)$ where each $a_i>0$ and each $L_i$ is a big and nef line bundle in which $c_1(L_i)\in F$.